 Designed for the disabled student to enhance self-esteem, communication and socialization skills in order to increase confidence in personal and social interactions.

-ALCB 451.X-Z DRAWING & PAINTING
+ALCB 451 DRAWING & PAINTING 0 Units

+ALCB 451X 0 Units

+ALCB 451Y 0 Units

-0 Units
+ALCB 451Z 0 Units

-Formerly SPET 451, X,Y,Z.
+Prerequisite: Medically verified disability.

+Any combination of ALCB 451, 451X, 451Y & 451Z may be taken a maximum of six times for credit.

+One hour laboratory.